apache/parquet-format/Encodings.md

 For native types, this outputs the data as little endian.
 Floating
     point types are encoded in IEEE.

-For the byte array type, it encodes the length as a 4 byte little endian, followed by the bytes.
+For the byte array type, it encodes the length as a 4-byte little endian, followed by the bytes.

 <a name="DICTIONARY"></a>